On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Modern MT Systems Are Temperature-Constraint ND-MT

-\paragraph{Decoding Strategy} For decoding strategies, we employ greedy decoding as the deterministic baseline and sampling-based decoding for the non-deterministic setting with adjustable temperature, generating $K$ candidates for each source.
-We use an initial setting of temperature $0.5$ and sampling size $10$ to investigate the potential of ND-MT, following established practices from prior semantic equivalence research.
+\paragraph{Decoding Strategy} We employ greedy decoding as the deterministic baseline and sampling-based decoding in the non-deterministic setting with adjustable temperature, generating $K$ candidates per source.
+We use temperature $0.5$ and sampling size $10$, motivated by a previous study~\cite{smantic_ent}, to investigate the potential of ND-MT.